skoellen/mix-designer/README.md

 Mix designer is basically scaffolded on top of [Laravel Mix](https://github.com/JeffreyWay/laravel-mix).

-Use the api of laravel mix and customize Mix Designer structure to your needs.
+Use the api of Laravel Mix and customize Mix Designer structure to your needs.

 # License